 - Gavrielle, Coney Island teen poet

 Parachute Literary Arts designs, develops, and facilitates creative writing workshops in Coney Island.
 Parachute's writing workshops include exposure to multicultural authors reflective of the diverse ethnic urban terrain in which we live today.
-We offer the opportunity to engage teenagers and (adults) with reading and writing independently outside of school curriculum.
+We offer the opportunity to engage teenagers and adults with reading and writing independently outside of school curriculum.
 Parachute offers free afternoon workshops for all ages during the Parachute Festival and partners with local not-for profits, schools and community groups to offer creative writing workshops throughout the rest of the year, such as Rachel Carson High School, YWCA-NYC, and New York City Housing Authority (NYCHA).
-Poetry workshop leaders have included published Brooklyn writers Amber Atiya, Patricia Spears Jones, Cara Benson, Lynn Melnick, Emily XYZ, and Gary Glazner of the Alzheimer's Poetry Project.
+Poetry workshop leaders have included published Brooklyn writers Amber Atiya, Cara Benson, Stephanie Gray, Patricia Spears Jones, Lynn Melnick, Emily XYZ, and the Alzheimer's Poetry Project.

 From 2011 to 2013, Parachute Literary Arts partnered with the YWCA Teen Girls Empowerment Program at Rachel Carson High School to create a weekly after-school poetry group.
 Working with young women, the writing workshop was very instrumental in helping these girls develop their voices, self confidence and a deeper sense of identity and self-confidence.
 Poetry and self-expression provided an engaging artistic outlet for teenage students to process not only their daily experiences but also the aftermath and trauma of Hurricane Sandy.
 The girls' group created an online magazine featuring student work, Teenage Fever.